cerplot/luigi/doc/luigi_patterns.rst

 Code Reuse
 ~~~~~~~~~~

-One nice thing about Luigi is that it's super easy to depend on tasks defined in other repos.
+One nice thing about Luigi is that it's super easy to depend on steps defined in other repos.
 It's also trivial to have "forks" in the execution path,
-where the output of one task may become the input of many other tasks.
+where the output of one step may become the input of many other steps.

 Currently, no semantics for "intermediate" output is supported,
 meaning that all output will be persisted indefinitely.